sherlifelix/blog/_posts/2018-10-31-top-5-jobs-that-will-disappear-in-the-near-future.md

 thumbnail: /assets/img/Jobs/header.jpg
 author_name: Sherli
 published: true
+metatitle: Top 5 jobs that will disappear in the near future -Toknowisgood
 title: Top 5 jobs that will disappear in the near future
 blog_category: LifeStyle
 keywords: jobs
 description: >-
-  The job eco system also is continuously eveolving and this time is eveolving in a faster pace than ever before.
+  Top 5 jobs that will disappear in the near future -The job eco system also is continuously eveolving and this time is eveolving in a faster pace than ever before.
 Here are few jobs that might disappear in the future
 ---